MariaGelvison/Auto-Depreciation-Analysis/README.md

 2. Car prices adjustment
    - Erronous data prices were observed, seems like three zeros "000" were missing for some 'high-end' car prices (might be a typo error).
 And thus, changing them into a more realistic amount by multiplying them into "1000" could create a more realistic analysis.
 Google seach helped to validate the data.

 ## Data Analysis

-### Age and Depreciation
+### Depreciation

-1. Study the relationship between the car age, mileage, and price to understand the depreciation trends.
+1. Study the relationship between the car age and average price to understand the depreciation trends.
 2. Compare how different categories depreciates over time.